MeteoSwiss/pyrad/doc/source/overview/list_products.rst

 parameters
    level int
         The altitude level to plot.
-The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values : float array or None The contour values.
+The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values  float
+        array or None The contour values.
 If None the values are taken from the 'boundaries' keyword in the field description in the Py-ART config file.
-If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax linewidths : float width of the contour lines colors : color string or sequence of colors The contour colours SURFACE_CONTOUR_OVERPLOT: Plots a surface image of gridded data with a contour overplotted. level: int The altitude level to plot.
-The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values : float array or None The contour values.
-If None the values are taken from the 'boundaries' keyword in the field description in the Py-ART config file.
-If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax linewidths : float width of the contour lines colors : color string or sequence of colors The contour colours SURFACE_OVERPLOT: Plots on the same surface two images, one on top of the other. level: int The altitude level to plot.
-The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values : float array or None The contour values.
-If None the values are taken from the 'boundaries' keyword in the field description in the Py-ART config file.
-If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax DDA_MAP: Plots wind vectors obtained from a DDA analysis.
-The pyDDA package is required level: int The altitude level to plot.
+If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax linewidths  float
+        width of the contour lines
+   colors  color
+        string or sequence of colors The contour colours

+SURFACE_CONTOUR_OVERPLOT
+""""""""""""""""""""""""""""""
+description
+   Plots a surface image of gridded data with a contour overplotted.

+parameters
+   level int
+        The altitude level to plot.
 The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values  float
         array or None The contour values.
 If None the values are taken from the 'boundaries' keyword in the field description in the Py-ART config file.
-If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax linewidths : float width of the contour lines colors : color string or sequence of colors The contour colours SURFACE_CONTOUR_OVERPLOT: Plots a surface image of gridded data with a contour overplotted. level: int The altitude level to plot.
-The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values : float array or None The contour values.
-If None the values are taken from the 'boundaries' keyword in the field description in the Py-ART config file.
-If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax linewidths : float width of the contour lines colors : color string or sequence of colors The contour colours SURFACE_OVERPLOT: Plots on the same surface two images, one on top of the other. level: int The altitude level to plot.
-The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values : float array or None The contour values.
-If None the values are taken from the 'boundaries' keyword in the field description in the Py-ART config file.
 If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax linewidths  float
         width of the contour lines
    colors  color
+        string or sequence of colors The contour colours

+SURFACE_OVERPLOT
+""""""""""""""""""""""""""""""
+description
+   Plots on the same surface two images, one on top of the other.

+parameters
+   level int
-        string or sequence of colors The contour colours SURFACE_CONTOUR_OVERPLOT: Plots a surface image of gridded data with a contour overplotted. level: int The altitude level to plot.
-The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values : float array or None The contour values.
+        The altitude level to plot.
+The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file contour_values  float
+        array or None The contour values.
 If None the values are taken from the 'boundaries' keyword in the field description in the Py-ART config file.
-If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax linewidths : float width of the contour lines colors : color string or sequence of colors The contour colours
+If 'boundaries' is not set the countours are 10 values linearly distributed from vmin to vmax
-   SURFACE_CONTOUR_OVERPLOT Plots

-   SURFACE_OVERPLOT Plots

-   DDA_MAP Plots
+DDA_MAP

-   display_type str
+""""""""""""""""""""""""""""""
+description
+   Plots wind vectors obtained from a DDA analysis.
+The pyDDA package is required

+parameters
+   level int
+        The altitude level to plot.
+The rest of the parameters are defined by the parameters in 'ppiImageConfig' and 'ppiMapImageConfig' in the 'loc' configuration file display_type str
         Display method for the wind vectors, can be either 'streamline', 'quiver' or 'barbs' bg_ref_rad int